3 Day Short Poon Hill Trek3 Day Short Poon Hill Trek

 Meals or Food Items in Ghorepani Poon Hill

-Other items you’ll find: noodle soups, fried rice, momos (Nepali dumplings), pasta, spring rolls, chapati with curry, and sometimes even pizza (don’t expect Italian restaurant quality, but it’s pretty good after a long hike!).
-Drinks: You can get everything from masala tea (spiced milk tea), black tea, coffee, hot lemon ginger honey (great for cold mornings), to soft drinks and bottled water.
+Other items you’ll find: noodle soups, fried rice, momos (Nepali dumplings), pasta, spring rolls, chapati with curry, and sometimes even pizza.
+Drinks: You can get everything from masala tea, black tea, coffee, hot lemon ginger honey, to soft drinks and bottled water.
 In Ghorepani, there’s often a small stall at Poon Hill selling hot tea or coffee early in the morning for sunrise watchers – a surreal experience to sip a hot drink with those views!

 Drinking Water during the 3-day Poon Hill Trek

 Safe drinking water is crucial.
 Avoid drinking unfiltered tap water on the trail.
-Instead, you have options: buy bottled water (available at teahouses, starts around NPR 100 and can go up to NPR 300 per liter at Ghorepani – because everything is hauled up by porters or mules).
+Instead, you have options: buy bottled water.
 Or better, bring a refillable bottle and either treat the water or ask the lodge to fill it with boiled water (for a small fee, maybe NPR 50-100).
 Many eco-conscious trekkers use purification tablets or a UV filter like SteriPEN to purify tap water.
 This not only saves money but also reduces plastic waste.
 On a short trek like this, carrying a couple of purification tablets is easy and ensures you have clean water anytime.

 The Role of the Trekking Guide in this 3-Day Poon Hill Trek